Summery Soba Noodle bowls packed with fresh vegetables and fruit. This is a light and refreshing lunch for the warmer seasons.

 The creamy avocado and zesty sauce brought some subtle richness to the noodles and made the dish so satiating.
 Healthy food doesn't have to be bland and boring - just remember to add lots of flavour to it!

-- 2 small bunches of buckwheat soba noodles
+- 2 small bunches of buckwheat soba noodles, gluten-free if needed

 - 2 medium-sized zuchinnis